Jan Dorrestein: Professional career

 Later in the year Dorrestein became a "resident in Australia" and played extensively in the Australasian region.
 In early November he played the Dunlop International, an elite international tournament at Yarra Yarra Golf Club in Melbourne, Australia.
 Dorrestein finished in a tie for 17th with, among others, and Tom Weiskopf.
 At the star-studded field, Dorrestein defeated notable golfers like Gary Player and Graham Marsh.
 Shortly thereafter, Dorrestein participated at the 1972 World Cup at Royal Melbourne Golf Club.
 Dorrestein opened with a 72 to put him in a tie for seventh among individuals, two back of the lead.
 In the second round Dorrestein shot a 74 but was still relatively close to the individual lead, seven back, in a tie for 9th place.
 In the third round − which was also the final round − he shot 79.
 He finished in a tie for 17th among individual competitors.
 His team finished in a tie for 14th place at 463, 25 shots behind the leading team of Taiwan.
-In December he played a pro-am in Taupo, New Zealand.
+In December he played a pro-am in Taupō, New Zealand.
 He shot a 71 to finish in a tie for third place, four behind champion Stewart Ginn.
 The following week he played the New Zealand PGA Championship.
 In the first round he shot an even-par 71.
 In the second round he shot a 66 (−5) to move him into a tie for third place with Takaaki Kono, two back of leaders Ginn and Walter Godfrey.
 Dorrestein shot even-par for the remainder of the tournament and finished at 279 (−5), in a tie for fourth place with Ginn, four back of champion Kel Nagle.

 Shortly thereafter he started playing tournaments in Africa and Europe again.
 In early March he played the Kenya Open.
 He opened with rounds of 69 and 70 to put him near the lead.
 In the third round he shot 68 (−4) to tie Englishman David Jagger for the lead.
 In the final round he again shot under-par, shooting a 69 (−3) to defeat Jagger by one.
 His final total was 276 (−12).
 For the European Tour, the first tournament he played was the Spanish Open.
 Despite "stiff breezes," Dorrestein opened well at the La Manga Golf Course, shooting a 68 (−4), putting one back of the lead of Tony Jacklin and Neil Coles.
 However, he shot over-par the next three rounds and finished T-27.
 For the remainder of the European season, Dorrestein played 16 events and was in the money for ten of them.
 Later in the year he played the 1973 World Cup.
 In the first round he shot a 73.
 With his teammate, again Bertus van Mook, they were at 149, in solo 13th place, 12 shots behind the leading Argentina team.